-Most breast cancers in men are invasive.
-This means the cancer cells have spread outside the lining of the ducts of the breast (see page 10) and into surrounding breast tissue.
+Invasive breast cancer means the cancer cells have spread outside the lining of the ducts or lobes and into the surrounding breast tissue.
 There are different types of invasive breast cancer.

-No special type
+No special type (NST)

-This is the most common type of invasive breast cancer.
-About 7 to 9 out of 10 breast cancers in men (70% to 90%) are this type.
+This includes ductal invasive breast cancer, which is the most common type of breast cancer.
+About 7 to 8 out of 10 of all breast cancers (70% to 80%) are this type.